kailash-manasarovar/statement/docs/crimes/modern-stalking.md

 - Young women (and some men) targeted for porn and sexual grooming online, then blackmail and exploitation.
 - Children targeted for pedophile porn and sexual grooming; blackmail and exploitation may come when the target is grown up.
-- Wealthy individuals targeted by confidence tricksters in the guise of romantic partners who, depending on the situation, enrich themselves and the gang they work for, via the generosity of the target, family legacies, and threats whenever the target is sufficiently groomed and fearful.
+- Wealthy individuals targeted by confidence tricksters in the guise of romantic partners who, depending on the situation, enrich themselves and the gang they work for via the generosity of the target, family legacies, and threats whenever the target is sufficiently groomed and fearful.

 ### Children and young women